hallzy/test/report-assignment4and5.md

  - check that all links are displaying the correct text

 ##Exercise 4.2
 The quality of the test cases are measured by assertions and page objects models.
  - Assertions checks whether the each element in the UI is presented the way it is expected to be presented (in terms of size and inner text).
  - Assertions are also used to check that links presented in the UI are clickable and each  link navigates to the correct web pages.
  - Page objects models however makes the code cleaner and easier to understand.
 Any changes to the UI can be changed in the page objects, this makes it less error prone.
  - Page objects also makes it easier for developers/testers to write tests.

 ##Exercise 4.3
-Client-side coverage
+Test-case coverage:

 Metric 1: Test Execution Coverage
 The first run of the test classes gave us %88.3 coverage.
  - MouseClickEventTest.java - 42.0%
  - StaticContentTest.java - 97.1%
  - KeyboardEventTest.java - 98.1%